pubstack/pubstack.github.io/_posts/2020-12-07-How-to-deploy-Amazon-EKS-D-in-a-Libvirt-host.md

 ---
 layout: post
-title: "How to deploy Amazon EKS-D on top of a Libvirt with KubeInit in 15 minutes"
+title: "How to deploy Amazon EKS-D on top of a Libvirt host with KubeInit in 15 minutes"
 author: "Carlos Camacho"
 categories:
   - blog